 Student Leadership Awards

-Several Student Leadership Awards are available to Rotman Commerce students, including the Dean’s Student Leadership Award, the Rotman Commerce Director’s Awards, and the Gordon Cressy Student Leadership Awards.
+Several Student Leadership Awards are available to Rotman Commerce students, including the Dean’s Student Initiatives Fund, the Rotman Commerce Director’s Awards, and the Gordon Cressy Student Leadership Awards.

 The Rotman Commerce Director’s Awards (awarded to students from each year’s graduating class) include: